The ongoing crisis in Syria is one of the worst humanitarian crises in the world today. March 2015 marked the fourth anniversary of the crisis.

 Over 12.2 million people within the country are in need of humanitarian aid.
 Around 4 million Syrians have fled as refugees to neighbouring countries, putting host communities under extreme pressure, and another 7.6 million Syrians are displaced inside the country.
 More than 190,000 people have died since the crisis began.

 How we are helping

-Caritas Australia is providing urgent humanitarian support to Syrian refugees and host communities in Jordan, Lebanon and Turkey.
+Caritas Australia is providing urgent humanitarian support to people within Syria and to refugees in Jordan and Lebanon.

 More news and stories:

 Tale of two Syrian refugee families in Lebanon (11 March 2015)

 Why the Syrian crisis matters to Australia (11 March 2015)

 Snowstorm hits the Bekaa Valley (30 Jan 2015)

 Puppets help Syrian children overcome the trauma (24 April 2014)

 More blogs on our response to the crisis in Syria